hemanthmayaluru/one-class-text-classification-using-ensemble-approach/README.md

-# One-Class-Text-Classification-using-ensemble-approach
+# One-Class-Text-Classification-using-Ensemble-Models
-One class text classification using ensemble of methods.
+One class text classification using an ensemble of models.
 This work is done as part of my Master Thesis.

 The methods include: